 - Long wait times – For example, work is delayed because someone is waiting for a product, a report, or more information

-- High stress levels – Employees are burnt out by certain processes that must be completed regularly
+- High stress levels – Staff members are burnt out by certain workflow processes that must be completed regularly

 If you suspect you have a bottleneck somewhere in your workflow, the next step is to take action to remove the blockade.